 Opernball demonstrations

-Not everyone views the Opernball with admiration, however.
+Not everyone has always viewed the Opernball with admiration, however.

-In the past, the event has attracted sizeable demonstrations, some protesting against the ball itself as a symbol of elitism, others using the moment as a suitable opportunity to protest against, for example, the government or a particular ball guest.
+In the past, the event attracted sizeable demonstrations, some protesting against the ball itself as a symbol of elitism, others using the moment as a suitable opportunity to rail against, for example, the government, inequality, or a particular ball guest.

 How to get to the Opernball